 Unfortunately, this is probably our least favorite island.
 The crowds were overwhelming and the central area of the island felt dingy and overrun.
 The food, hotel, and even massages we had were overpriced and the quality was average at best.
 The biggest disappointment was the beaches, particularly Loh Dalum Bay; it was muddy at low tide and littered with plastic bottles and other trash.
 Overrated?
 We think so, but we’d be willing to give it a second chance and go during low season.

 Not only is Phuket Thailand’s biggest island, but because it has its own airport it is arguably the most convenient and quickest island to travel to in the Andaman Sea.
-Our time on Phuket was relatively short but we were impressed just how big it was and the number of beaches and different towns we drove through.
+We spent two weeks in Phuket and to our surprise, loved almost every bit of it.
+We were impressed just how big it was, the number of beaches and different towns we drove through, and the number of things to do in Phuket that catered to both travelers and expats.
 Since Phuket has several marinas, it’s also possible to splurge and go island hopping in Thailand’s Andaman Sea on chartered speedboats, yachts, and catamarans.

 Railay is not actually an island (it’s part of the Krabi mainland), but it would be a shame not to include it among the list of islands off of Thailand’s southwestern coast.
 Since this area is only accessible by a network of boats from Ao Nang (there are no direct roads via the mainland), it certainly feels as if it were an island!
 There are several different beaches including Tonsai Beach, Railay West, Railay East, and Phra Nang Cave Beach (our favorite).